WDI-SEA/django-auth-lesson/README.md

     OR:
     1. Run `createdb "django_mangos_auth"`
 4. Do not run your migrations yet.
-1. Open the repository in Atom with `atom .`
+1. Open the repository in VS Code with `code .`

 ## The Template